jchoudhry/manager/README.md

 Hi, Welcome to the team.

 I'm looking forward to getting to know you!
-This document is not intended to replace or override the relationship and mutual understanding we will build as we work together, Its intention is to give you an idea of how I think and how I work.
+This document is not intended to replace or override the relationship and mutual understanding we will build as we work together, its intention is to give you an idea of how I think and how I work.

-It's going to take some time to figure out how things work at the DX, take your time, meet everyone, go to every meeting, write things down and ask all the questions.
+It's going to take some time to figure out how things work at WeWork, take your time, meet everyone, go to every meeting, write things down and ask all the questions.

 ---

 ### Our Average Week

-We'll have a 1:1 every other week for at least 30mn.
-This meeting discusses topic of substance (coaching, mentorship, giving context, or even venting), not updates.
-We may also discuss issues that affect the DX: new projects, new standards, etc. This time is yours, however, so topics you bring will be prioritized.
+We meet every week for 30-50 mins.
+This meeting discusses topic of substance (coaching, mentorship, giving context, team happiness, or even venting), not updates.
+We may also discuss issues that affect WeWork: new squads, new standards, etc. This time is yours, however, so topics you bring will come first.

 ---